productshare-inc/ps-dash/apps/docs/docs/overview.md

 │   ├── eslint-config # Eslint configs library
 │   ├── zod-validation # Zod Validation Client library
+│   ├── server-utils # Server Functions which are run in UI components │   ├── notion # Notion Client to interact with your notion database │   ├── openai # OpenAI Client to interact with openai │   ├── recoil # Recoil Context API
-│   ├── server-utils # Server Functions which are run in UI components ├── docker  # Docker configuration with example env files ├── scripts # Bash Scripts to run to get started
+├── docker  # Docker configuration with example env files ├── scripts # Bash Scripts to run to get started
 ├── docker-compose.yaml # Docker Configuration to start the app